Public-Tree-Map/public-tree-map/README.md

 git clone https://github.com/Public-Tree-Map/public-tree-map.git
 ```
 No other setup is required.
 Access the index.html file in your browser to see the application.
-See [ROADMAP.md](ROADMAP.md) for details on the goals of this project.
+See [project page](https://public-tree-map.github.io/) for information on the goals of this project.
-### Design
-The website should closely resemble this [design on Zeplin](https://app.zeplin.io/project/5d5b5e8c754cd99aefd2287d/dashboard#).

 ## Protocol for pull requests + code review